Transpersonal Counseling Explained: Beyond Traditional Therapy and What Makes it Different

-Most therapy treats the symptoms.
-Transpersonal counseling asks what the symptoms are trying to say.
+Most therapy treats the presenting problem.
+Transpersonal counseling asks what the problem is pointing toward.

 WHAT MAKES IT DIFFERENT